 Option Description Serial Port Address Sets the serial port addresses for the two serial devices.
-(Serial Device 1=COM1, Serial Device2=COM2 default) NOTE: Only Serial Device 2 can be used for Serial Over LAN (SOL).
+(Serial Device 1=COM1, Serial Device2=COM2 default) NOTE : Only Serial Device 2 can be used for Serial Over LAN (SOL).
 To use console redirection by SOL, configure the same port address for console redirection and the serial device.
-External Serial Connector Specifies whether Serial Device 1 , Serial Device 2 , or Remote Access Device has access to the external serial connector.
+External Serial Connector Specifies whether COM1, COM2, or Remote Access Device has access to the external serial connector.
 NOTE: Only Serial Device 2 can be used for Serial Over LAN (SOL).
-To use console redirection by SOL, configure the same port address for console redirection and the serial device.
+Configuring the external serial connector to Serial Device 1 allows independent use of Serial Device 1 while Serial Device 2 can be used for SOL.
 Failsafe Baud Rate (115200 default) Displays the failsafe baud rate used for console redirection.
 BIOS attempts to determine the baud rate automatically.
 This failsafe baud rate is used only if the attempt fails.
 This rate should not be adjusted.
-Remote Terminal Type (VT 100/VT220 default) Sets the remote console terminal type, either VT100/VT220 or ANSI.
-Redirection After Boot (Enabled default) Enables or disables BIOS console redirection when the operating system is loaded.
+Remote Terminal Type (VT100/VT220 default) Sets the remote console's terminal type.
+Select either VT100/VT220 or ANSI.
+Redirection After Boot (Enabled default) Enables or disables BIOS console redirection after the operating system boots.